thakkdev/microservices/Ecommerce - Istio-Kubernetes run/README.md

   -check for IP </br>
   kubectl get svc istio-ingressgateway -n istio-system

 There are two types of gateways (for ingress).
-Istio API Gateway and Kibernetes Gateway.
+Istio API Gateway and Kubernetes Gateway.
 Istio will default to kubernetes gateway going forward.

   <br/>